Linda Jacobs of the School of Medicine says the majority of cancer patients survive.

 Health & Medicine

-Emile Mohler of the School of Medicine comments on the harmful effects of salty foods on the heart.
+Phil Gehrman of the School of Medicine comments on the impact on daylight savings time on the sleep cycle.

 Benjamin Abella of the School of Medicine is quoted about a new study about people more likely to attempt CPR after watching a short instructional video.